 Successful commercial real estate firms need a reliable banking partner with a solid capital base that can promptly deliver quality solutions through fluctuating economic cycles.
 At Johnson Bank, we have the capabilities and stability you need to successfully execute on your next big opportunity.

-Our commercial real estate teams in Madison and Milwaukee offer the local expertise necessary to address the unique demands of private developers and investors based in the upper midwest.
-Our banking model allows us to respond quickly and affirmatively to your requests.
+Our commercial real estate teams in Madison, Milwaukee, Minneapolis and Phoenix offer the local expertise necessary to address the unique demands of private developers and investors based in the upper midwest and Arizona.
+Our banking model allows us to respond quickly and efficiently to your requests.

 We offer flexible financing programs for office, industrial, retail and apartment buildings: